Reko farmers' market in Hilton, South Africa, endeavouring to produce wholesome, organic fruit and vegetables; and many other edibles.

 It is not perfect; that doesn’t exist, but my experience is that they are in the main honest people doing their level best to produce the best food they possibly can and, where there are compromises, they will be candid about it.
 You can meet the producers every week in person and ask your questions.

 There are three Rekos in our area; in Hilton, Howick and Nottingham Rd.

-No “Roundup Ready” seeds are planted at Reko farmers' market so the small producers actually weed their veggies themselves; obviously some have helpers.
+No “Roundup Ready” seeds are planted bt Reko farmers so the small producers actually weed their veggies themselves; obviously some have helpers.
 Genetically-modified foods are discouraged by the Administrators but in many situations it is difficult to be absolutely certain how the sugar, wheat and chickpeas are grown.

 During the recent unrest Reko really came into its own, providing huge amounts of good food and stretching producers to the limit.

-Cheese, good-bread and honey are all to be found at Reko Farmers' market.
+Organic cheese, good-bread and natural honey are all to be found at Reko Farmers' market.

 Reko farmers' market is based on a Finnish concept; mostly you need to pre-order online.

 It is incidentally one of the few places where you will be able to purchase broad beans; they are tiresome though not difficult to grow.
 They are very rich in vegetable protein and the only common source of the precursor of dopamine, the happy hormone.
 Better still grow them yourself; they are only pleasant to eat when young and freshly-harvested.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!